OxBryte/tip-flow/backend-only/README.md

-# Ecion Backend - Backend-Only Tipping System
+# Tip Flow Backend - Backend-Only Tipping System

 Backend-only tipping system that works exactly like Noice but with additional features.

 ## How It Works

 ### 1. User Approval Process

 - Users approve USDC (or any token) to backend wallet address
 - Backend wallet holds approved tokens
 - Backend processes all tips from its own wallet

 ### 2. Features (All Backend-Only)

 ✅ **Tipping amounts** (0.01, 0.025 USDC, etc.)
 ✅ **Toggle switches** (like/reply/recast on/off)
 ✅ **Audience filtering** (Following/Followers/Anyone)